divestedcg/safeguarding-xmpp-2025/README.md

 * Distinct public facing services SHOULD be isolated to their own (virtual) machine
   * This applies regardless of being sandboxed or confined, all three are RECOMMENDED simultaneously
 * Program allowlisting and integrity checks SHOULD be enforced via eg. fapolicyd
-* Logging should be appropriately balanced to maintain integrity, accountability, and user privacy
+* Logging SHOULD be appropriately balanced to maintain integrity, accountability, and user privacy
 * Secure Boot SHOULD be used if supported by host and operating system
 * Memory SHOULD be encrypted if supported by CPU and/or hypervisor
 * All disks SHOULD be encrypted if possible